 L Speed comes with a cleaner user interface.
 Tweaks are grouped under respective sections, information related to the tweaks can be accessed with a single click on the ‘info icons’ located beside the options.
 L Speed App also supports Light, Dark and AMOLED color themes to suit everyone’s taste.

 The mod should work on any Android device that meets the following minimum requirements.

 - Minimum of 5 MB free space in system partition

 L Speed White-listing

-You should add L Speed App to Whitelist of memory cleaning, autostart, or hibernating apps or features on your Android mobile.
-Check out the following list of devices for possible Whitelist options, the options may or may not present depending on the firmware/ROM installed.
+If you have memory cleaning, autostart disabling, or hibernating apps or such features on your Android mobile then you should add L Speed App to their whitelists.
+Check out the following list of devices for possible whitelist options, the options may or may not present depending on the firmware/ROM installed.

 - Samsung: Settings -> Security -> Auto-start